Can we add company-specific information to the employment agreement? Will Velocity Global review these updates?

 No, we do not approve noncompete agreements beyond 12 months.
 In fact, we typically recommend clients do not include noncompete agreements beyond six months.
 Noncompetition clauses are difficult to enforce in Canada (even unenforceable or prohibited in some provinces) as the courts are generally hesitant to restrict an individual's ability to seek employment and earn wages.
 In summary, these non-compete agreements must be reasonable and not overly restrictive when considering the totality of the circumstances.

-Can a noncompete agreement cover an entire country or region?
+Can a non-compete agreement cover an entire country or region?

-We suggest that the geographic scope of the noncompete agreement be as narrow as possible.
+No, a broadly drafted restrictive covenant is unlikely to be enforced, and we suggest that the geographic scope of the noncompete agreement be as narrow as possible.
 Rather than widening the geographic scope, we recommend adding specific competitors to the noncompete agreement.